 While exploring an inaugural property for ARRIVE in Palm Springs, Chris and Peter had the fortune of meeting Ezra Callahan, Matt Steinberg, and David Isen - college friends who had formed Artist & Recreation, a Los Angeles based real estate development and hospitality group.
 Callahan had recently shifted his focus to this arena after several years working at Facebook, where he was the Company’s sixth employee and first product manager.
 Steinberg, a Stanford-trained lawyer, had also changed gears after several years working at one of Los Angeles’ premier law firms.
 Isen split his time between being a touring musician with HORSE the Band and working as a software engineer for Amazon.
 Chris, Peter, Ezra, David and Matt found they shared a similar mindset around the values, passion and drive they wanted to inject into the hospitality world, and an exciting and promising relationship was formed.

-In 2017, Noah Ellis joined the ARRIVE team as the Chief Operating Officer.
+In 2015, ARRIVE added Chris Putnam to the team.
+Putnam served as one of Facebook’s first engineers - and one of its youngest after being hired at 19 after notoriously hacking the site in 2005.
+Two years later, Noah Ellis joined the ARRIVE team as the Chief Operating Officer.
 Ellis started in the hospitality industry washing dishes when he was 13.
 He has since held (slightly) higher-level positions at the Light Group, Mina Group, Kimpton Hotels, and his own consulting company, where, collectively, he has opened over 25 properties.
 Ellis is also a Co-Founder & Co-Owner of Top Round Roast Beef.